 2. Condition a New Response: Record the sound of your doorbell on your phone.
 Play it at a very low volume.
 The instant it sounds, cue your dog to their mat, then click and reward them there.

 3. Gradually Increase Intensity: Over many sessions, slowly increase the volume of the doorbell recording.
 The sound now predicts a fun trip to the mat for a high-value reward.
 This preempts the barking frenzy.
+For chronic vocalization issues, check our article on German Shepherd barking.

 Frequently Asked Questions